You are here:

 Ultrasound.
 A technique that allows doctors to view the soft tissues of the body by bouncing sound waves off the tissue and then converting the echoes into a picture called a sonogram.

-NIAMS gratefully acknowledges the assistance of the following individuals in the preparation and review of the original version of this booklet: James S. Panagis, M.D., M.P.H., NIAMS, NIH; R. Tracy Ballock, M.D., Case Western Reserve University, Cleveland, OH; Michael G. Ehrlich, M.D., Brown University, Providence, RI; Ryan Goodwin, M.D., Cleveland Clinic, Cleveland, OH; and Robert B. Salter, M.D., Hospital for Sick Children, Toronto, Ontario, Canada, in the preparation and review of this booklet.
-NIAMS also acknowledges the American Academy of Orthopaedic Surgeons for the use of its publication, Skeletal Growth and Development: Clinical Issues and Basic Science Advances.
+The NIAMS gratefully acknowledges the assistance of the following individuals in the preparation and review of the original version of this publication: James S. Panagis, M.D., M.P.H., NIAMS/NIH; R. Tracy Ballock, M.D., Case Western Reserve University, Cleveland, OH; Michael G. Ehrlich, M.D., Brown University, Providence, RI; Ryan Goodwin, M.D., Cleveland Clinic, Cleveland, OH; and Robert B. Salter, M.D., Hospital for Sick Children, Toronto, Ontario, Canada.
+The NIAMS also acknowledges the American Academy of Orthopaedic Surgeons for the use of its publication, Skeletal Growth and Development: Clinical Issues and Basic Science Advances.

 The mission of the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), a part of the Department of Health and Human Services’ National Institutes of Health (NIH), is to support research into the causes, treatment, and prevention of arthritis and musculoskeletal and skin diseases; the training of basic and clinical scientists to carry out this research; and the dissemination of information on research progress in these diseases.
 The National Institute of Arthritis and Musculoskeletal and Skin Diseases Information Clearinghouse is a public service sponsored by the NIAMS that provides health information and information sources.
 Additional information can be found on the NIAMS website at www.niams.nih.gov.

 For Your Information